gregphillips03/dsci401/README.md

 RF | 4142 | 4152 | 1.000
 SVM | 4170 | 4150 |0.995

-+ Again, Random Forest for the in.
++ Again, Random Forest for the win.
 Each time it predicts a record is associated with an AECOM Employee, that's actually the case.